13 spectacular attractions you must visit in Ireland

 With a breathtaking natural beauty and a history rich in culture, Ireland truly is a dream tourist destination.

-Ireland is renowned for its temperamental weather (a rain jacket/umbrella is essentially your second hand when in Ireland) but there are plenty of locations that will have you eyeing the Emerald Isle as your next bucket list spot and here are fifteen of them.
+Ireland is renowned for its temperamental weather, but there are plenty of locations that will have you eyeing the Emerald Isle as your next holiday destination.

 1. Cliffs of Moher, County Clare